carterjc/umami_mcp_server/README.md

 ## How It Works

-The server acts as a bridge between Claude and the Umami API, implementing several specialized tools:
+The server provides the following tools to Claude to analyze website data:

-### Analytics Tools
+### Available Tools
+- **get_websites**: Retrieve a list of websites and their IDs in your Umami account
-- **Website Statistics**: Get overall metrics like pageviews, unique visitors, and bounce rates
+- **get_website_stats**: Get key metrics like pageviews, visitors, bounce rate for a website
-- **User Journey Analysis**: Track individual user sessions and their interactions
+- **get_website_metrics**: Analyze specific metrics like URLs, referrers, browsers, countries
+- **get_pageview_series**: Get time-series pageview data with customizable intervals
-- **Real-time Monitoring**: Monitor active visitors and current website activity
+- **get_active_visitors**: Monitor current number of active visitors on a website
-- **Time-series Analysis**: Analyze pageview trends over customizable time periods

-### Content Analysis Tools
+- **get_session_ids**: Retrieve session IDs for specific events or time periods
+- **get_user_activity**: Get detailed activity data for a specific user session
+- **get_tracking_data**: Get raw tracking data for analysis
-- **Screenshot Capture**: Get visual snapshots of webpages
+- **get_screenshot**: Capture visual snapshots of webpages
-- **HTML Analysis**: Access and analyze webpage source code
+- **get_html**: Retrieve and analyze webpage HTML source code

-- **Document Processing**: Process and analyze user journey data for insights using retrieval-augmented generation (RAG)
+Each tool has a description and a list of arguments that can be passed to it.
+These are used to provide context and information to allow Claude to effectively select the right tool/s for the job, and provide the correct paremeters.

 ## Setup Guide